eudisd/banking-simulator/README.md

 # Kustomer Banking Systems

 Welcome to KBS, our banking simulator!

-Assumptions Made:
+With this application we can withdraw and deposit money.
+We also see a running ledger of all transactions.

+Before we get started, here are the assumptions I made:
   - A Unix based OS.
   - Only USD is considered

-  - No User Account
-  - No backend
+## Simple Architecture

+The application is build using React, React Router, Redux and Falcor for a simple client side data management.

+# Getting Started

 ## Install All Packages
 ```javascript